finos/symphony-wdk/docs/reference.md

 #### timeout

-Timeout while waiting for events, expressed as an [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+Timeout while waiting for `form-replied` events, expressed as an [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
 Upon expiration, another activity can be triggered with an [activity-expired](#activity-expired) event.
+Default value is 24 hours.

 Example: _PT60S_ for a 60 seconds timeout.